The images in this article were taken pre-COVID-19.

 1) Habitat and biodiversity loss

-And forests are key to producing the air we breathe, yet these are being depleted at a rate of 26 million hectares every year.
+And forests are key to producing the air we breathe, yet between 2015 and 2020, the rate of deforestation was approximately 10 million hectares of forests per year.

-Extinctions are happening at what scientists estimate to be about 1,000 times the normal pace.
+Extinctions are happening at alarmingly fast rates.
 Not only are we losing flora and fauna, we are also damaging our ecosystems, and throwing them out of balance – the effects of which we cannot anticipate due to the intricate and complex nature of these systems.

 Many organisations have been working to protect local ecosystems for years.
 This includes the UN, which has set up specific objectives under UN SDG 15: Life on Land.

 You can join us at GVI as we further these objectives, through volunteering on one of our wildlife conservation programs.
-On each of these programs, you will gather data, which will help to inform local wildlife park or sanctuary managers.
+On each of these programs, you’ll gather data, which will help to inform local wildlife park or sanctuary managers.

 Data will also be used to present policies to other organisations and governments in order to preserve habitats around the world.
-Volunteer to help protect jaguars or turtles in Costa Rica, elephants in Thailand, or cheetahs in South Africa.
+Volunteer to help protect the Amazon cloud forests in Peru, lemurs in Madagascar, jaguars or sea turtles in Costa Rica, elephants in Thailand, or cheetahs in South Africa.

 2) Ocean conservation

 Most of our planet is covered in water.
-We depend on the oceans to maintain our rainwater systems and many populations rely on it for food and income.
-Oceans also absorb carbon dioxide and produce more than half of the oxygen we breathe.
+We depend on the ocean to maintain our rainwater systems and many populations rely on it for food and income.
+The ocean also absorbs carbon dioxide and produces more than half of the oxygen on Earth.

 But despite its importance, the ocean is under threat.
-Overfishing and unsustainable fishing practices are causing the endangerment and extinction of many marine species.
+Overfishing and unsustainable fishing practices are causing the endangerment and extinction of many marine species – something that has recently been highlighted in the Netflix documentary “Seaspiracy”.

 Global warming has caused an increase in coral bleaching, where reefs lose vital nutrients and can no longer sustain the ecosystems that depend on them.

-Commercial fishing practices dominate the market and inhibit the economic progress of local fishers, who cannot compete with these boats.
+Commercial fishing practices dominate the market and inhibit the economic progress of local fishers, who can’t compete with these boats.

-And with the effectiveness of modern day fishing techniques comes the problem of bycatch: Where marine species such as dolphins and turtles are caught in commercial fishing nets, and later discarded.
+And with the effectiveness of modern-day fishing techniques comes the problem of bycatch: Where marine species such as dolphins and turtles are caught in commercial fishing nets, and are later discarded.

 Pollutants like boat fuel, pesticides, fertiliser, sewage, and plastics cause “dead zones” – spots where no organism can live – to form in the ocean.

 The UN is dealing with this problem through objectives set under UN SDG 14: Life Below Water.
-GVI runs marine and coastal conservation programs in Fiji, Seychelles, Mexico and Thailand.
+GVI runs marine and coastal conservation programs in Belize, Greece, Canary Islands, Fiji, Seychelles, Mexico and Thailand.

 At each of these locations, we collect data concerning the type and number of species in the area.
 We also arrange and manage regular beach and seabed cleanups.